sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

        ↓

 Collision risk
-That distinction will make your project much more technically credible.
+That distinction will make the project much more technically credible.

-33. Collision Prediction Research
+## 33. Collision Prediction Research
 This is potentially one of the most important areas.
 Research:

- stopping distance
+- stopping distance
- reaction time
+- reaction time
- braking distance
+- braking distance
- vehicle speed
+- vehicle speed
- relative velocity
+- relative velocity
- distance
+- distance
- time-to-collision (TTC)
+- time-to-collision (TTC)
- trajectory prediction
+- trajectory prediction
- road geometry
+- road geometry
- vehicle heading
+- vehicle heading
 For example:

 Vehicle speed = 25 km/h